 At Indian and Pakistani restaurants, menu items such as Dal Fry and Dal Makhani are often made with chana (split pea) or masoor (red lentil).

-Growing up in Pakistan, the version made regularly in my home was the laal masoor, often mixed with mung dal.
+Growing up in Pakistan, the version made regularly at home was laal masoor, often mixed with mung dal.
 I can confidently call this the ultimate comfort food (paired with white rice) and South Asian fast food.
 Ready in under 30 minutes, this dal can beat any fast food delivery.

 Masoor dal nutrition

-Masoor daal or red lentil is extremely nutrient-dense.
-It is chock-full of protein—18 grams in 1 cup of cooked lentils—and is great as an entree for vegan or vegetarian diets.
+Masoor daal, also known as red lentils, is incredibly rich in nutrients.
+It is chock-full of protein-18 grams in 1 cup of cooked lentils-and is excellent as an entree for vegan or vegetarian diets.
 Although high in carbs, masoor daal contains good carbs.
-It also boasts 16 grams of dietary fiber and contains iron and potassium, essential for muscle and heart health.
+It also boasts 16 grams of dietary fiber and contains iron and potassium, which are essential for maintaining a healthy heart.

 What you need to make tadka dal

-Ghee For a vegan version, use a neutral oil like avocado or olive oil.
+Ghee: For a vegan alternative, use a neutral oil, such as avocado or olive oil.

-For the Tadka Whole cumin, dried red chilies, curry leaves, and garlic are good choices but many people add tomatoes, onions, and green chilies as well.
+For the Tadka: Whole cumin, dried red chilies, curry leaves, and garlic are good choices, but many people also add tomatoes, onions, and green chilies.

 How to make the best tadka dal

 Cover and cook for about 30 minutes.
-Once the 30 minutes are over, remove the lid and check to see if any adjustments to the salt and or the consistency need to be made.
+Once the 30 minutes are up, remove the lid and check to see if any adjustments to the salt or consistency are needed.
 The daal will be mushy and easily mashed with the back of a spoon.
-Lower to a simmer at this time and let the daal reduce to your desired consistency.
+Lower the heat to a simmer and let the daal reduce to your desired consistency.

-Prepare the tarka/bagaar/tempering.
+Prepare the tarka/bagaar/, or tempering.
 Meanwhile, in a small pan, add oil and let it heat up.
 Once the oil starts to shimmer, add the curry leaves, dried red chilies, and whole cumin seeds.
-Stir until nicely coated and saute for about 30 seconds.
+Stir until the mixture is nicely coated, and then sauté for about 30 seconds.
 Next, add the sliced garlic and saute for another 30-60 seconds until the garlic turns golden brown.
 Pour the whole concoction into the pot of cooked lentils and cover.
 Let the dal simmer on low while the tempered oil infuses with it, about 2-3 minutes.

-Garnish Switch off the heat and once ready to eat, garnish the dal with some chopped cilantro, slit green chilies, and a drizzle of lemon juice.
+Garnish.
+Switch off the heat and, once ready to eat, garnish the dal with chopped cilantro, slit green chilies, and a drizzle of lemon juice.
 Serve hot.

 Some helpful tips

-- Garnish with the chopped cilantro when just ready to eat to keep the vibrancy of the leaves.
+- Garnish with chopped cilantro just before serving to preserve the leaves’ vibrancy.

 Storage

 Store tadka dal in the fridge for up to five days and freeze for up to three months.
-Reheat on the stove and add water to thin out to desired consistency.
+Reheat on the stove and add water to achieve the desired consistency.

 Alternatively, if you are cooking the dal to freeze, do everything but the tadka/bagar/tempering till you are ready to serve the dal.

-I don’t presoak red lentils but you can if you get gassy and bloated when you eat dal.
-This may happen because of the high fiber content in lentils.
-Lentils also contain FODMAPs (fermentable oligo-, di-, mono-saccharides and polyols) These are short-chain carbohydrates that escape digestion and then get fermented by gut bacteria in the colon.
+I don’t presoak red lentils, but you can if you get gassy and bloated when you eat dal.
+This may occur due to the high fiber content in lentils.
+Lentils also contain FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols).
+These are short-chain carbohydrates that escape digestion and then get fermented by gut bacteria in the colon.
 This is what produces gas and or bloating.
-Presoaking for 30 minutes – 2 hours should help.
+Presoaking for 30 minutes to 2 hours should help.

 What to eat with tadka dal